Jobs for Virginia Graduates (JVG)

 The mission of Jobs for Virginia Graduates is to assist at-risk and disadvantaged youth in graduating from high school and then obtaining and keeping quality jobs.

 The method used to operate this program includes a unique combination of in-school and out-of-school services provided by a job specialist.

 - Employability skills curriculum featuring core competencies based instruction – including units on career planning and decision making, job seeking, job retention, basic academics, leadership and self-development, and personal skills.

 - Virginia Career Association – a motivational student organization which fosters the development of personal responsibility, leadership, decision making, and assertiveness skills and provides recognition for positive achievement.

-- Job development and placement – meaningful job opportunities with advancment potential are matched with job-ready, motivated graduates involved in the JVG program.
+- Job development and placement – meaningful job opportunities with advancement potential are matched with job-ready, motivated graduates involved in the JVG program.

-- Active partnership between government, labor, and business organizations, educational institutions, and the community.
+- An active partnership between government, labor, and business organizations, educational institutions, and the community.